Steve Bain

 Since M has increased whilst P and Y are held constant, it must be that V has decreased.
 This is self-evident from the accounting identity MV=PY.

-So, under these assumptions we can deduce that the demand for money is inversely related to the income velocity of money.
-A higher demand for money caused by a lower interest rate and increased money supply, will cause a lower velocity of money for any given level of output (Y) and prices (P).
+So, under these assumptions we can deduce that the money supply is inversely related to the income velocity of money in the short-run.
+A higher demand for money (caused by an increased money supply and a lower interest rate), will cause a lower velocity of money for any given level of output (Y) and price level (P).

 It follows from this analysis that velocity is positively related to the interest rate.
 From this, economists began to model velocity as a function of interest rates and output, and went on to argue that in a state of equilibrium, with a stable level of Y and a stable interest rate, it must be that velocity is also stable.